 You will find lots of agriculture information and lesson ideas.

 Thumbs Up For Pumpkins!

 Be sure to visit the St. Louis Science Center this summer and check out the New "GROW" interactive exhibit and activities.
 This new exhibit will cover one acre of learning, "Where does our food come from?
 How does it grow, how far does it travel, and how can each one of us make a difference so we can all eat?"

 Randolph County is a proud sponsor of this addition to the St. Louis Science Center!!

-The AG Expo this year was held in Evansville.
-Grades K-6 visited 8 different booths that presented about agriculture.
+The AG Expo this year was held at Sparta Lincoln.
+The students visited 8 different booths that presented about agriculture.
 The topics were: Dairy, Livestock, Corn & Soybeans, Livestock, Pizza, Soil Conservation, Safety and Farm Service.
 Each booth was 10 minutes long and touched on the topic with hopes that the students will keep in mind where food and many other products they use in their daily lives begin.
-Thanks to the 16 volunteers and staff at the Randolph County Farm Bureau for bringing this event together.
+Thanks to the many volunteers and staff at the Randolph County Farm Bureau for bringing this event together.